sumitraut91/Telecom-Data-Analysis/README.md

 • Average throughput

-3.2 - Compute & list 10 of the top, bottom and most frequent
+3.2 - Compute & list 10 of the top, bottom, and most frequent

 3.3 - Compute & report experience metrics

 3.4 k-means clustering

-Prediction.
+Task 4 - Satisfaction Analytics

+Task 4.1
+• Engagement score for each user
+• Experience score for each user

+Task 4.2 Average of both engagement & experience scores as the satisfaction score

+ • Report the top 10 satisfied customer

+ Task 4.3 - Build a regression model

+ Task 4.4 - Run a k-means (k=2) on the engagement & the experience score

+ Task 4.5 - Aggregate the average satisfaction & experience score per cluster

+ Task 4.6 Export the final table in local MySQL and Report a screenshot of a select query output